 - Structuring of solutions

 - Evaluating alternative solutions

 Defining a problem and planning its solution

-While using this approach to their programming projects, it would become second nature for them to understand a problem and plan for the solutions, allowing them to be smart problem solvers in life.
+While using this approach in their programming projects, it would become second nature for them to understand a problem and plan for the solutions, allowing them to be smart problem solvers in life.

 Decomposition of a problem

-Decomposition is a key aspect of Problem-solving.
-Decomposition is essential to any problem-solving tasks that we can think of; mastering it would undoubtedly make your child smarter.
-It involves breaking a problem down into smaller tasks.
+Decomposition is a key aspect of problem-solving and is essential to any problem-solving task that we can think of; mastering it would undoubtedly make your child smarter.
+Decomposition involves breaking down a problem into smaller tasks.
 It is always easier to complete smaller tasks and arrive at the solution.